 Dr Othon Anastasakis

-Othon Anastasakis is the Director of South East European Studies at Oxford (SEESOX); Senior Research Fellow at St Antony’s College; Associate at the Department of Politics and International Relations; Affiliate of the Centre for International Studies; Affiliate of the Oxford School of Global and Area Studies (OSGA); former Director of the European Studies Centre, St Antony's College, Oxford (July 2012-October 2015).
+Othon Anastasakis is the Director of the European Studies Centre and Director of South East European Studies at Oxford (SEESOX); Senior Research Fellow at St Antony’s College; Senior Research fellow and Tutor at the Oxford School of Global and Area Studies (OSGA); Associate at the Department of Politics and International Relations

 He teaches “South East European politics and European integration” for the OSGA and “EU politics” for the Department of Continuing Education, Oxford.